It doesn’t matter whether you need to suit up every day for work, or just a few times a year for special occasions:

 Finding a comfortable suit that both looks good and moves well is crucial.

-Unfortunately, even the best suits tend to limit your natural movement, which can make them feel restrictive and uncomfortable.
+But the bad news is that even the best suits tend to limit your natural movement, which can make them feel restrictive and uncomfortable.

 Making matters worse, most off-the-rack models, like the heavy cotton suits you see at a lot of department stores, are made from traditional suit fabrics.